Akhilnair91/CreatiVal-AI/README.md

 ## 🎯 Hackathon Project Overview

 **CreatiVal-AI** is a revolutionary unified platform that transforms email marketing workflow by consolidating 5-7 fragmented tools into a single, AI-powered interface.
-This hackathon project demonstrates how marketing teams can create compliant, professional email templates in **15-30 minutes** instead of the current **4-8 hours** - a **10-15x productivity improvement**.
+This hackathon project demonstrates how marketing teams can create compliant, professional email templates in **1-2 days** instead of the current **1-2 weeks** - a **10-15x productivity improvement**.

 ### 🚀 The Problem